-31.5.5 Regulated Transmission Solutions to Public Policy Transmission Needs 31.5.5.1 The Scope of Section 31.5.5
+31.5.5 Regulated Transmission Solutions to Public Policy Transmission Needs 31.5.5.1 The Scope of Section 31.5.5 projects, nor does it apply to any market-based projects.
+This Section 31.5.5 does not apply to regulated reliability solutions implemented pursuant to the reliability planning process, nor does it apply to RETPs proposed in response to congestion identified in the CARIS.

-As discussed in Section 31.5.1 of this Attachment Y, the cost allocation principles and methodologies of this Section 31.5.5 apply only to regulated Public Policy Transmission

-Projects.
-This Section 31.5.5 does not apply to Other Public Policy Projects, including generation or demand side management projects, or any market-based projects.
-This Section
+As discussed in Section 31.5.1 of this Attachment Y, the cost allocation principles and methodologies of this Section 31.5.5 apply only to regulated Public Policy Transmission pProjects proposed as solutions to Public Policy Transmission Needs.
+This Section 31.5.5 does not apply to Other Public Policy Projects, including generation or demand side management